Skip to main content

 Log in and complete a project to request recognition

-50001 Ready-recognized sites receive a recognition certificate with its organization and site location (city, state) listed on the 50001 Ready recognition web page.
+50001 Ready recognizes projects at the individual facility, or site level, as well as at the multi-site level for organizations with multiple sites that share a common energy management system (EnMS).
+50001 Ready-recognized site level and organizational multi-site projects, receive a recognition certificate with their organization and site location (city, state) listed on the 50001 Ready recognition web page.
 Energy performance data reported to the 50001 Ready program will only be disclosed by DOE at a program-wide, aggregate level.
-Organizations will be given the opportunity to share more information about their 50001 Ready experience through DOE developed case studies and other materials if they would like.
+Organizations will be given the opportunity to share more information about their 50001 Ready experience through DOE-developed case studies and other materials if they would like.

 DOE 50001 Ready recognition does not indicate that your 50001 Ready project is conformant to ISO 50001 or will pass an ISO 50001 audit.